Reviews You Can Rely On

 Gravity Filters

-Gravity backpacking water filters are by far the best systems for ease of filtration.
-After set up, the filtration process is hands-free.
+Gravity backpacking water filters are the best systems for ease of filtration.
+After setting up, the filtration process is hands-free.
 All gravity filters in our review earn top points for being easy to filter.
-These filtration systems can move lots of water quickly, making them a top choice for groups.
+These filtration systems can quickly move large amounts of water, making them a top choice for groups.
 One difference is the height requirement to filter.
 Some need full suspension and can't be put on the ground.
 In contrast, the MSR AutoFlow and the Platypus GravityWorks can be laid on a hill or over a rock and still filter water.

 Filtration with the Platypus Gravity doesn't require a huge height differential.